 Turrell is known within the art community for the way his art plays with light and space.
 In 1974, he began conceiving of a project that would involve a natural setting, one that extended his explorations of light and space from the studio into the western landscape.

 For this reason, he purchased the Roden Crater grounds with the hopes of using the types of visual phenomena that have excited and inspired humanity since the dawn of civilization – i.e. looking up at the stars – and creating a space where it could interplay with his artwork.

 As Turrell has stated, he was also inspired by ancient observatories because of the way these places were geared to visual perception: “I admire Borobudur, Angkor Wat, Pagan, Machu Picchu, the Mayan pyramids, the Egyptian pyramids, Herodium, Old Sarum, Newgrange and the Maes Howe,” he said.
 “These places and structures have certainly influenced my thinking.
 These thoughts will find concurrence in Roden Crater.”

 This project has been the most massive public art undertaking to date.
 It has also sparked intense interest due to the fact that the observatory is restricted from the public.
 No one is allowed into the crater unless invited by the artist himself.

 Typically though, those invited have made large contributions to the project or have commissioned other works of art from Turrell.
 Many well known art dealers and other important figures in the art world have seen the crater, and those who have witnessed it have described it as an incredible sight.

-The desire to see the crater has even led some fans to trespass, which may involve hiking through the desert to get the very remote location.
-Some have taken photos of the crater and posted them on the internet, although some of those visitors discourage people from taking the trip which is potentially dangerous as it is extremely isolated and far from any major road.
+The desire to see the crater has even led some fans to trespass, which may involve hiking through the desert to get to the very remote location.
+Some have taken photos of the crater and posted them on the internet, although some of those visitors discourage people from taking the trip.
+Essentially, the location is potentially dangerous due to extremely isolation and the fact that it is far from any major roads.

 Astronomy Cast has an episode on volcanoes.